Rolf Stommelen: Career

 In 1978 he was given the task by the Porsche factory to drive the Porsche 935 "Moby Dick" in Martini Colors.
 The 78 "Moby Dick" had a 3.2-litre Turbo Engine that produced 845 HP and Stommelen was, with 235 mph, (365 km/h) the fastest man on the Mulsanne Straight, faster than the prototypes like the Porsche 936 and the Renault Alpine A442B which won the race.
 Due to high fuel-consumption of the engine, Stommelen had to pit too often to battle for the win.

 He continued at Le Mans with the Porsche 935, nearly winning the 24 hours of Le Mans with Dick Barbour and actor Paul Newman as co-drivers in 1979, only to be set back by a 23-minute-long pit stop caused by a stuck wheel nut.
 The team would not have come so far, if Stommelen had not been constantly seconds faster than his team mates each lap.

 He also drove Toj SC320 prototype sportscars with some success against the works Alfa team (Toj was a small German manufacturer).

 He also competed in one NASCAR Grand National series event in 1971 at Talladega Superspeedway in a former Holman-Moody Ford which Mario Andretti used to win the 1967 Daytona 500, which was rebuilt by Robert Gee (Dale Earnhardt Jr.'s grandfather) as a Mercury Cyclone, with Jake Elder as crew chief.
 That car eventually was sold to independent driver Darrell Waltrip to use a year later in his Cup Series debut in 1972, which is how it stands today in the latter's museum.

 He was also active in the German GT Championship Deutsche Rennsport Meisterschaft, winning the championship in 1977 for the Gelo Racing Team in a Porsche 935.
 A master at the Nürburgring, he was a constant winner of races held there.

 In the 1980s he was still a sought after prototype pilot and achieved success driving the Kremer CK5, Lancia LC1 and Porsche 956 cars.

 Death

 Stommelen was killed in a crash during the Los Angeles Times Grand Prix 6 hour International Motor Sports Association GT Championship event at Riverside International Raceway on 24 April 1983.
 He was competing in a John Fitzpatrick entered Porsche 935 with co-driver Derek Bell.
-Stommelen had just taken over the car from Bell and was running in second place when the rear wing broke due to mechanical failure at 190 mph (310 km/h).
+Stommelen had just taken over the car from Bell and was running in second place when the rear wing broke due to mechanical failure at 190 mph (306 km/h).
 The car became uncontrollable, slammed against a concrete wall, somersaulted and caught fire.
-Stommelen died of head injuries.
+Stommelen died of blunt force trauma, crushed chest and head injuries.